mgoren/ember-js-rewrite/ember-js/22-thursday-blog-day-two.md

-**Goals**:  Practice implementing one-to-many relationships between the cities and rentals from our ongoing Super-Rentals application, and the posts and comments in our two-day Blog project.
+**Goals**:  Practice implementing one-to-many relationships between the rentals and reviews from our ongoing Super-Rentals application, and the posts and comments in our two-day Blog project.

 ## Warm Up
 <hr>